kripod/knex-orm/README.md

  * @extends Database.Model
  * @property {number} rank Rank of the company, which serves as a primary key.
  * @property {string} name Name of the company.
- * @property {string?} email E-mail address of the company, which shall be
+ * @property {?string} email E-mail address of the company, which shall be
  * unique, but optional.
  */
 class Company extends Database.Model {